-oester is stage director and curator Aïda Gabriëls & dramaturge Tessa Vannieuwenhuyze
+oester is led by stage director and curator Aïda Gabriëls and dramaturge Tessa Vannieuwenhuyze.

-Tessa Vannieuwenhuyze is a dramaturge and scholar focused on how music artists appear theatrically within today’s platformed media ecologies.
-She recently completed her PhD on performance, mediation and the visibility of musical labour in the age of social media.
-At oester, she translates this research into dramaturgical practice, testing what opera and music theatre can be when circulation, attention and liveness collide.
-Tessa holds a Master’s in Art History, Musicology and Theatre Studies (UGent) and an advanced Master’s in Literature (KU Leuven).
-Beyond oester, she lends her dramaturgical eye and writing to various artistic projects and platforms, connecting theoretical inquiry to concrete artistic processes and audience experience.
+Tessa Vannieuwenhuyze is a dramaturge and scholar researching how music artists appear theatrically within today’s platformed media ecologies.
+She recently completed a PhD on performance, mediation and the visibility of musical labour in the age of social media.
+At oester she brings this research into dramaturgical practice, exploring how opera and music theatre operate within contemporary circuits of circulation, attention and liveness.

 © Anton Coene